Ted Janssen: Career

-In 1973 and 1975 Ted and Aloysio organized conferences on ‘Group Theoretical Methods in Physcis’ in Nijmegen.
+In 1973 and 1975 Ted and Aloysio organized conferences on ‘Group Theoretical Methods in Physics’ in Nijmegen.
 These are small conferences that attract both mathematicians and physicists.
 The series still exists.
 In 1993 Ted was appointed as professor at Utrecht University and in 1994 he took Aloysio’s position in Nijmegen after Aloysio retired.
 Also in 1994 Ted organized the conference Dyproso 1994 (Dynamic Properties of Solids) in Lunteren.

 In 1987 Ted joined the board of EMF (European Meeting on Ferro- electricity) and a few years later also the IMF (International Meeting on Ferroelectricity).
 Ted organized EMF-8 in 1995, in Nijmegen.
 In 1997 he joined the board of Aperiodic (Modulated Structures, Polytypes and Quasicrystals) and he organized Aperiodic-2000, again in Nijmegen.
 Ted also was a board member of ICQ, NVK (Nederlandse Vereniging voor Kristallografie – Dutch Union of Crystallography), LOTN (Collaboration of Dutch Institutes for Theoretical Physics), and the Dutch organization of Fundamental Research in Solid State Physics.

 Ted attended many conferences and was often traveling.
 In the earlier years his wife Loes worked as a veterinarian and took care of the children, but once all children had left the house Loes would join Ted on many of his travels.
 Ted spent time as visiting lector or professor in Leuven (1969), Zürich (1971-1972), Dijon (1987), Paris, Orsay, Palaiseau (1992), Gif-sur-Yvette (1993), Grenoble (1986 and 1990), Marseille (2001), Nagoya (1992), Lausanne (2003), Beer Sheva (2003) en Sendai (2004-2005 and 2013).

 In 2014 Aloyiso and Ted received a second award, the Ewald Prize, one of the most prestigious prizes in crystallography, of the International Union of Crystallography during the IUCr conference in Montreal.

 Death

-Ted Janssen died in Groesbeek, Netherlands, on September 29, 2017 after a short and devastating struggle with leukemia.
+Ted Janssen died in Groesbeek, Netherlands, on September 29, 2017, after a short and devastating struggle with leukemia.
 He did however work until the last day, finishing his edits for the second edition of the book "Aperiodic structures: from modulated structures to quasicrystals" that was published in 2018.